 Gerry: I was at Total Experience at that time, but I started doing sessions with SOLAR artists right after L.A. and Babyface produced “Rock Steady” for The Whispers’.
 But my path didn’t cross with Bernadette until later.

-– Bernadette, did SOLAR insist that their artists produce a certain kind of sound that reflected the times?
+Bernadette, did SOLAR insist that their artists produce a certain kind of sound that reflected the times?
 A band like The Whispers had a distinctive 70s sound prior to coming to SOLAR, but that changed as early as 1980 with the “Imagination” album, which featured more synths and drum machines.
-I hear the same thing with Shalamar, who made “Uptown Festival” in 1977.
-It sounds like a textbook 70s record, but on “Circumstantial Evidence” in 1987, their sound did a reverse turn towards 80s-esque drum machines and synth basslines.
+Even Shalamar, who made a textbook 70s record like “Uptown Festival” , switched their sound on “Circumstantial Evidence” in 1987.

 Bernadette: I think it was a product of times, as well as the producers that Dick Griffey put in place behind the scenes who were responsible for creating those sounds.
 He didn’t require anyone to make a certain type of music, but he just kept hiring the same guys who made the last hits.
 Leon Sylvers had a lot to do with creating the sound of SOLAR in the 80s, and so did L.A and Babyface.
 So the sound of the label was more about trying to replicate past hits.
 But Klymaxx’s sound changed with the third album because we took more control of our music, which is why you hear less trends being followed on that one.